• Skip to primary navigation

 Look at the perfect sweet roll, ready to rise.

-For fresh baked sweet rolls any time, after rolling and slicing, place the rolls in the muffin cups, then place in the freezer until frozen solid.
-Remove the rolls from the muffin cups and place the frozen rolls in a zip top freezer bag.
+Step 1: After rolling and slicing the dough, place the rolls in muffin cups and then in the freezer until frozen solid.
+Remove the rolls from the muffin cups and place the frozen rolls in a zip-top freezer bag.
+Date and freeze.

-On the night before you plan to enjoy fresh baked rolls in the morning, remove them from the freezer and place on a cookie sheet lined with parchment paper.
+Step 2: On the night before you plan to enjoy freshly baked rolls in the morning, remove the frozen rolls from the freezer and place them on a cookie sheet lined with parchment paper.

 Sweet rolls in the pan, after rising.